taichi-dev/taichi/c_api/docs/taichi/taichi_vulkan.h.md

 `function.create_vulkan_runtime`

-Create a Vulkan Taichi runtime with user-controlled capability settings.
+Creates a Vulkan Taichi runtime with user-controlled capability settings.

 `function.import_vulkan_runtime`

-Import the Vulkan runtime owned by Taichi to external procedures.
+Imports the Vulkan runtime owned by Taichi to external procedures.

 `function.export_vulkan_runtime`

-Export a Vulkan runtime from external procedures to Taichi.
+Exports a Vulkan runtime from external procedures to Taichi.

 `function.import_vulkan_memory`

-Import the Vulkan buffer owned by Taichi to external procedures.
+Imports the Vulkan buffer owned by Taichi to external procedures.

 `function.export_vulkan_memory`

-Export a Vulkan buffer from external procedures to Taichi.
+Exports a Vulkan buffer from external procedures to Taichi.

 `function.import_vulkan_image`

-Import the Vulkan image owned by Taichi to external procedures.
+Imports the Vulkan image owned by Taichi to external procedures.

 `function.export_vulkan_image`

-Export a Vulkan image from external procedures to Taichi.
+Exports a Vulkan image from external procedures to Taichi.

 `function.import_vulkan_event`

-Import the Vulkan event owned by Taichi to external procedures.
+Imports the Vulkan event owned by Taichi to external procedures.

 `function.export_vulkan_event`

-Export a Vulkan event from external procedures to Taichi.
+Exports a Vulkan event from external procedures to Taichi.